Suppose that you are given the following simple database table called Employee that has 2 columns named Employee ID and Salary:

 7 450

 The easiest way to start with a problem like this is to ask yourself a simpler question first.
-With that in mind, how would you find the highest salary in a table?
-Well, as you probably know that is actually really easy – just use the MAX aggregate function:
+So, let’s ask ourselves how can we find the highest salary in a table?
+Well, you probably know that is actually really easy – we can just use the MAX aggregate function:

 select MAX(Salary) from Employee;